brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 </small>
 </p>

-The logic is the following: similar vectors yield large angle-cosine values.
+The logic is the following: similar vectors yield small angle-cosine values.
 These values are then scaled by $\sqrt{d_k}$ by the attention mechanism, introduced for numerical stability (detailed in the paper).
 The output is then past to a $softmax$ function that normalizes the vector and converts into a probability distribution, and finally multiplied by $V$ to retrieve the values scaled to the probability distribution of a given key.
 In practice, this can be interpreted as an implementation of a key-value store found in regular programming languages (on a discrete set of values), but on a continuous space.
 I.e. instead of outputting the value in a given position in a map related to the query, it outputs the probability of each value to relate to a given query, and retrieves all values and their respective importance, based on that query.

-Finally, the multi-head attention mechanims combines all attention mechanism modues, and is defined as:
+Finally, the multi-head attention mechanims combines all attention mechanism modules, and is defined as:

 $$
 MHA(K, V, Q) = [head_0,.., head_n]W^{MHA}   \,\text{ and }\,  head_i = Attention(KW^K_i, VW^V_i, QW^Q_i)